friedaluna/github-slideshow/_posts/0000-01-02-friedaluna.md

 layout: slide
 title: "Welcome to friedaluna's slide!"
 ---
-I am excited to learn GitHub! this is my awesome slide!
+I am excited to learn GitHub!
+This is my awesome slide! :tada:
 Use the left arrow to go back!